-CURL\GLOBAL\SSL
+CURL GLOBAL SSL

 which only does anything on libcurls compiled and built SSL-enabled.
-On these systems, this will make libcurl initialize OpenSSL properly for this application.
+On these systems, this will make libcurl initialize the SSL library properly for this application.
 This is only needed to do once for each application so if your program or another library already does this, this bit should not be needed.